ericbannon/kubeturbo-openshift/README.md

 ##### From the CLI

-The Operator can also be easily installed through the CLI, or your automation tooling, using an OperatorGroup and Subscription resource.
+The Operator can also be easily installed through the CLI using an OperatorGroup and Subscription resource.
 More documentation on this can be found [here](https://docs.openshift.com/container-platform/4.8/operators/user/olm-installing-operators-in-namespace.html#olm-installing-operator-from-operatorhub-using-cli_olm-installing-operators-in-namespace "CLI install of operators")

 1. Deploy the OperatorGroup
 ```